 turn off developer options using adb command

-4. As soon as you hit the Enter key on your keyboard, the Developer options will be turned off on your Android device.
+4. Hit the Enter key on your keyboard, to disable the Developer options.

-To conclude enabling USB debugging using ADB command is not possible because USB debugging is the very thing that facilitates ADB to interact with an Android device.
-That’s why I always advise people to turn on Developer options and enable USB debugging on their Android phone or tablet as it could be a lifesaver in certain tricky situations.
+To conclude, enabling USB debugging using ADB is impossible because the commands require USB debugging pre-enabled to interact with an Android device.
+Keeping USB debugging enabled on your Android phone could be a lifesaver in tricky situations.